 You may love this person, but you should not offer support at the expense of your health.
 Also, you can’t take care of others if you don’t take care of yourself first.

 You could try the following self-care tools:

-- Practice Daily Self-Care – It’s unhealthy to be constantly worried and stressed about this person and his/her situation.
-To deal with this, make sure you put it behind you when you get home so you can continue to take care of yourself and live a healthy lifestyle.
+- Practice Daily Self-Care – It’s unhealthy to constantly worry and stress about this person and his/her situation.
+To deal with this, make sure you put it behind you when you get home so you can continue to care for yourself and live a healthy lifestyle.
 If you live with this toxic person, make sure you set aside time in your day to focus on yourself.
-Use this time to do something that feels good to you and that will help you unwind.
+Use this time to do something that feels good to you and will help you unwind.

-- Meditate and Journal – Take time each day to meditate and journal to express your feelings and enable your mind to transition from stress to your happy life.
+- Meditate and Journal – Take time each day to meditate and journal to express your feelings and enable your mind to transition from stress to a happy life.